-Emotional and learning behaviours is at the heart of our behaviour procedures and approaches.
-As a THRIVE school we use our understanding of social and emotional development and learning within all our approaches to behaviour.
+Emotional and learning behaviours are at the heart of our behaviour procedures and approaches.
+As a trauma informed school we use our understanding of social and emotional development and learning within all our approaches to behaviour.

-Our expectations, the rules that underpin them, rewards and sanctions around behaviour are revisited, reviewed at regular intervals and agreed by all.
+Our expectations, the rules that underpin them and rewards and sanctions around behaviour are revisited and reviewed at regular intervals and agreed by all.
 This offers containment and safety.